Seneca-ICTOER/OSL745/docs/Labs/lab10.md

 This week's lab will cover the following:

 - Creating a new RDS
+- Modifying the wordpress source code in preparation for deployment using Elastic Beanstalk
+- Creating a public Simple Storage Service (S3) bucket
+- Uploading your wordpress source code to a Simple Storage Service (S3) bucket
 - Configuring Elastic Beanstalk
 - Installing and configuring Wordpress